 Again, I wondered if the new sound console would really be useful as we only had a battle-of-the-bands once a year.
 When I bumped into my man on the inside along with the Director of Music in the sound booth at church, I found out the new sound console would reduce training time for volunteers and could be taken on tour.
 Filled with confidence, I called up my partner-in-impact and asked him for a plan outlining how the church could spend between $100,000 and $300,000.

 This foolishness was simply me reverting back to the traditional idea of “big money, big plans” and then hoping for big impact.
 I’d had success by breaking up a big donation into small steps, and I was about to abandon what had worked to try out the traditional process which rarely works for anyone.
-Fortunately, before I saw the plan, I bought Lean Impact and I went to the Lean Startup Conference in Las Vegas.
+Fortunately, before I saw the plan, I bought Lean Impact and I went to the Lean Startup Conference.
 It broke me.

 We talk about repentance in my church, and I had some good repentance reading Lean Impact and going to the conference.
 It was dismaying to realize I had lived so much of life giving my time and donations without a radical commitment to learning how to achieve measurable impact.
 Throughout the Bible, humility is key, and I saw that I had spent so much of my life in pride believing if I do more, give more, try more, then I’ll see more impact.
 Broken and humble, grieving over having wasted so much of my efforts, I returned home.